MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/number-box.md

 ![A header reading "Enter expression:" above a NumberBox.](images/numberbox-header.png)

-`PlaceholderText` is displayed inside the NumberBox and disappears once a value has been entered.
+`PlaceholderText` is displayed inside the NumberBox and will only appear when `Value` is set to NaN or when the input is cleared by the user.

 ```xaml
 <NumberBox PlaceholderText="A + B"